vedph/embix/README.md

 This query defines a "document", i.e. a source of text to be indexed, here with 3 fields to be indexed (`title`, `description`, `details`), and a fourth one (`id`) to be used as metadata during indexing (the convention is to prefix each alias of a metadatum field with `m_`).

-In this case, the metadatum is just the ID of the record being indexed, which is always required, and must be aliased as `m_targetId`; but also other metadata might be used, like e.g. `m_language`.
+In this case, the metadatum is just the ID of the record being indexed, which is always required, and must be aliased as `m_targetid`; but also other metadata might be used, like e.g. `m_language`.

 Whatever the fields we select, the target index has a very simple schema, consisting of 2 tables: